-☐ TRANSITION RF EPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 ansition period from to Commission file no: 001-38903 POS TAL REALTY TRUST, IN ame of registrant as specified in its cha Maryland or region and operation in the 83-2586114 r other jurisdiction of ation or organization (IRS Employer Identification No.) · · 75 Columbia Avenue Cedarhurst, NY 11516 s of principal executive offices) (Zip Co Registrant's telep phone number, including area code: (5 16) 295-7820 Securities r egistered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Class A Common Sto \$0.01 per sh PSTL New York Stock Exchange Securities regi stered pursuant to Section 12(g) of the Act: None Indicate by check Act.
-Yes □ No 🗷 mark if the registrar nt is a well-known seasoned issuer, as defined in Rule 405 of the Securities Indicate by check Act.
-Yes □ No 🗷 mark if the registrant t is not required to file reports pursuan at to Section 13 or Section 15(d) of the Securities Exchange Ac et of 1934 during the p to be filed by Section 13 or 15(d) of the period that the registrant was required to ays.
-Yes $\blacksquare$ No $\square$ submitted pursuant to I Rule 405 of Regulatio ery Interactive Data File required to being the preceding 12 months (or for such smaller reporting compa any, or an emerging gr eccelerated filer, a non-accelerated filer, a arge accelerated filer," "accelerated filer," xchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer × Smaller reporting con Emerging growth con npany 🗷
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\

+Commission file no: 001-38903

+POSTAL REALTY TRUST, INC.

+(Exact name of registrant as specified in its charter)

+Maryland

+(State or other jurisdiction of incorporation or organization)

+(IRS Employer Identification No.)

+75 Columbia Avenue Cedarhurst, NY 11516

+(Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (516) 295-7820

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Class A Common Stock, par value \$0.01 per share PSTL New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\Box$ No $\blacksquare$

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\Box$ No $\blacksquare$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer × Smaller reporting company ×

+Emerging growth company